 Two kinds of application are supported in Microsoft Azure Active Directory (AAD):

 - Native client application – This flow uses a user name and password for authentication and authorization.

 - Web application (Confidential client) – A confidential client is an application that can keep a client password confidential to the world.
 The authorization server assigned this client password to the client application.

 - Authorize access to web applications using OAuth 2.0 and Azure Active Directory

-- Troubleshoot service authentication
+- Troubleshoot service authentication issues

 The following illustration describes how authorization must be configured for Authorization code grant flow.